 Maintaining Iowa’s public education system as a model of excellence

-Iowa is renowned nationally for its excellent public education system.
-But for years, the Republican-dominated state legislature has funded our children’s schools at a rate that doesn’t even keep pace with our modest rate of inflation.
-Ankeny’s public K-12 schools regularly appear in lists of the top schools statewide, but the school district is facing massive enrollment growth — over 450 new students per year — and massive rising costs.
-We can not continue to expect the world-class results we are used to from our public schools if we continue to starve them with annual increases between 1-2%.
-I support increasing state supplemental aid by a reliable and consistent 3% annually, as well as making Ankeny’s incredible DMACC and other adult educational opportunities more accessible and affordable for those who desire an alternative to traditional postsecondary education.
+Iowa has been renowned nationally for its excellent public education.
+But for years, the Republican-controlled state legislature has under-funded our children’s schools, with annual growth increases far below our economy’s modest rate of inflation.
+We can not continue to expect the world-class results we are used to from our public schools if we continue to starve them with annual increases between 1-2% even in years when our economy is growing.
+I support making Ankeny’s incredible DMACC and other adult educational opportunities more accessible and affordable for those who desire an alternative to traditional postsecondary education.

 Broadly expanding availability and affordability of healthcare

-As the mom of a child with mild cerebral palsy, I know how important access to affordable healthcare one of their top concerns.
+As the mom of a child with mild cerebral palsy, I know how important access to affordable healthcare is.
 No one should have to choose between going to the doctor and feeding their families.
-Iowa can — and needs to — make healthcare more affordable and available for everyone.
-For example, we should require health insurance companies to cap the costs of certain prescription drugs.
-We also need to end the failed experiment that has distorted Medicaid into a for-profit embarrassment that under-serves our most vulnerable Iowans.
+Iowa can—and needs to—make healthcare more affordable and available for everyone.
+We should end the failed experiment that has distorted Medicaid into a for-profit embarrassment that under-serves our most vulnerable Iowans.
 And we should justly compensate our providers so they can furnish the care Iowans need, and so that Iowa is a competitive state attracting and keeping healthcare professionals.
-I am committed to implement innovative programs to improve access to mental health care, including student loan forgiveness for mental health professionals.
+I am committed to innovative solutions to improve access to mental healthcare, including student loan forgiveness for mental health professionals.

 Rewarding hard work

 Rewarding hardworking Iowans, ensuring that they can provide for their families and rise above poverty, is the right thing to do.
-We must guarantee that Iowa’s working families earn a reasonable wage (and ensure that women are paid the same as men for the same work) in a responsible way that benefits small businesses.
-We can adopt other states’ innovative sources of funding, including tax incentives and public-private partnerships, to enable necessities like paid sick leave and family leave, as well as affordable childcare.
-This will allow Iowans to work and give them the opportunity to develop their own small businesses.
+We must guarantee that Iowa’s working families earn a reasonable wage—and ensure that women are paid the same as men for the same work—in a responsible way that also benefits small businesses.
+We can adopt other states’ innovative sources of funding, including tax incentives and public-private partnerships, to enable paid sick leave, paid family leave, and affordable childcare.
+This will not only allow Iowans to work but also give them the opportunity to develop their own small businesses.